synthara-company/synthara-project/README.md

    npm run dev
    ```

-This triggers the `copy-changelog.js` script, which is configured to handle YAML front matter correctly.
-It then starts both the frontend and backend servers.

-If you are only testing the changelog component:
+For quick testing of the changelog component, simply run:

 ```bash
 npm start